SimonWang9610/SimonWang9610/README.md

 - Scalable architecture design
 - Developer tooling and reusable packages

-Currently working on enterprise-grade video, IoT, and real-time systems using Flutter, Golang, Node.js, Kafka, Redis, WebRTC, and cloud-native technologies.
+Currently working on enterprise-grade video, IoT, and real-time systems using Flutter, WebRTC, and cloud-native technologies.

 ---